aretasg/preFold/README.md

 ## Features
 This tool is a Python clone of a [FoldIndex](https://fold.weizmann.ac.il) web app. preFold surpasses the original in accuracy, availability of options and fixed mistakes.
 Here are listed a few of them:
 * Allows the user to modify pH value (this feature is crucial for crystallographers);
-* The use of a residue pKa value table of one's preference (default is as provided in Voet & Voet);
+* The use of a residue pKa value table of one's preference (default is as provided by Voet & Voet);
+* Improved peptide charge plotting (negative values are plotted instead of absolute values as in FoldIndex).
+* The boundry line ± 0.005 for calling disordered peptide regions is included in this tool in contrast to the FoldIndex (it seems the FoldIndex authors in the publication mistakenly claimed it to be included).
+Also, this boundry line can be modified by the user;
 * Optional inclusion of N and C terminal charges into the calculation;
 * Uses floating point values for increased precision throughout the calculation (i.e the values are only rounded when messages are printed to the user in the CLI);
-* The boundry line ± 0.005 for calling disordered peptide regions is included in this tool in contrast to the FoldIndex (it seems the FoldIndex authors in the publication mistakenly claimed it to be included).
-In additon, this boundry line can be modified by the user;
 * Generation of publication quality figures with an option to regulate the resolution of the output figure;
-* .pyx file with static typing for compilation using Cython for performence increase;
+* .pyx file for compilation using Cython for performence increase in speed;
-* Improved peptide charge plotting (negative values are plotted instead of absolute values).

 ### Upcoming features:
 * Web app

 ### Limitations
 * The tool does not account for the pertrubed pKa values of residues by the neighbouring residue groups and does not assume any disuphide bridges.
-* You might also notice differences in results produced by FoldIndex and preFold this is attributed to the set boundry condition (-b), pH and most importantly the pKa values used for the calculations.
+* You might also notice minor differences in results produced by FoldIndex and preFold this is attributed to the set boundry condition (-b), pH and, most importantly, the pKa values used for the calculations.
-* Coloured schema of disordered regions is properly rendered only in the terminal window.
+* Coloured schema of disordered regions is properly rendered only in the terminal window and only if the background colour is other than green or red.

 ## Authors
 * **Aretas Gaspariunas**